HiveMinds/bash-apt-installer/Readme.md

-# Unit tested Bash project template with Pre-commit
+# Bash pip, apt and snap installer

 Call this dependency from another bash script to safely install and remove: